mbenke/zpf2020/Slides/13Promo/13promo.md

 In `scale :: (Nat, Nat)`, `(,)` is the tuple type promoted to a kind via  DataKinds.

 In `'(100, 1), '(,)` is the tuple data constructor promoted to a type constructor.

-# Guest Lecture

-### Jun 11, 8.30 room 3180

-### Ruud Koot from Standard Chartered

-will talk about Haskell in banking and finance